siddharthkapatel45/Reddit_Project/README.md

 # Greddiit

-Greddiit is a Dockerized web portal inspired by Reddit, designed to provide a full-fledged social media experience.
+Greddiit is a  web portal inspired by Reddit, designed to provide a full-fledged social media experience.
 It allows users to register, create and manage posts, and moderate communities (Sub Greddiits).
-Built with the MERN stack (MongoDB, Express.js, React.js, Node.js), Greddiit ensures a scalable, secure, and responsive platform with Docker and Nginx for efficient content delivery and deployment.
+Built with the MERN stack (MongoDB, Express.js, React.js, Node.js), Greddiit ensures a scalable, secure, and responsive platform with  and Nginx for efficient content delivery and deployment.

 ---